Hamiltonians arising from L-functions in the Selberg class: Introduction

 The paper is organized as follows.
 In Section \ref{section_2}, we state the main results Theorem \ref{thm_1}, Theorem \ref{thm_2}, Theorem \ref{thm_3} and Theorem \ref{thm_4} after a small preparation of notation.
-The first two theorems are used to associate the theory of canonical systems to GRH via the inverse spectral problem ${\rm Inv}(E)^{\flat}$.
-The third theorem is related with the necessity of GRH in terms of ${\rm Inv}(E)$.
-The fourth theorem is the goal of this paper which is an equivalent condition for GRH in terms of ${\rm Inv}(E)$.
-In Section \ref{section_3}, we solve the inverse spectral problem ${\rm Inv}(E)^{\flat}$ in Theorem \ref{thm_5} by assuming five conditions to an entire function $E$.
-The way of construction of ${\rm Inv}(E)^{\flat}$ is similar to \cite{Burnol2011} and \cite{Su12}.
-In Section \ref{section_4}, we prove that $E_\xi^{\omega,\nu}$ and its generalization $E_L^{\omega,\nu}$ to $L$-functions in the Selberg class satisfy the first four conditions assumed in Theorem \ref{thm_5}.
-Successively, we prove Theorem \ref{thm_1} which assert that $E_L^{\omega,\nu}$ satisfies the fifth condition assumed in Theorem \ref{thm_5}.
-Then, we obtain Theorem \ref{thm_2} by applying Theorem \ref{thm_5} to $E_L^{\omega,\nu}$.
-In Section \ref{section_5}, we review the theory of de Branges spaces as preparation for the proof of Theorem \ref{thm_3}.
-In Section \ref{section_6}, we prove Theorem \ref{thm_3} by studying subspaces of certain de Branges spaces.
+The first two theorems associate the above inverse problem of canonical systems to GRH.
+The third theorem is related to the necessity of GRH in the equivalent condition in the fourth theorem.
+The fourth theorem is the goal of this paper which is an equivalent condition for GRH in terms of the inverse problem of canonical systems.
+In Section \ref{section_3}, we briefly review the method of \cite{Su19_1} for the inverse problem of canonical systems to use it in the proof of the main results.
+In Section \ref{section_4}, we prove that \cite[Theorem 1.1]{Su19_1} applies to $E_\xi^{\omega,\nu}$ and its generalization $E_L^{\omega,\nu}$ to $L$-functions in the Selberg class.
+The proof of Theorem \ref{thm_1} is a part of this process.
+Then, we obtain Theorem \ref{thm_2} by applying \cite[Theorem 1.1]{Su19_1} to $E_L^{\omega,\nu}$.
+In Section \ref{section_6}, we prove Theorem \ref{thm_3} by using the theory of de Branges spaces.
 In Section \ref{section_7}, we prove Theorem \ref{thm_4} by combining several results in former sections.
-In Section \ref{section_8}, we comment on the Hilbert-P{\'o}lya conjecture and Connes' approach about it from the viewpoint of the thoery of canonical systems.
-In Section \ref{section_9}, we state and prove several complementary or digressive results.
-In Section \ref{section_10}, we give miscellaneous remarks on results and contents of this paper.
+In Section \ref{section_8}, we comment on the Hilbert-P{\'o}lya conjecture and Connes' approach about it from the viewpoint of the theory of canonical systems.
+In Section \ref{section_10}, we give miscellaneous remarks on the results and contents of this paper.

 Basically, we attempt as much as possible to prove the main results in Section \ref{section_2} by applying general results to $L$-functions in the Selberg class for the convenience of applications to other class of $L$-functions.